mrsool/zatca/README.md

 [🚧 Still being validated by ZATCA](https://github.com/mrsool/zatca-qr-code/issues/3).

-A library for generating QR Codes for the e-invoice standard by ZATCA in Saudi Arabia.
+A Ruby library for generating QR Codes for the e-invoice standard by ZATCA in Saudi Arabia.

 # Installation